Developer Configuration (Usrcfg)

 xtal_mode_in_sleep = XTAL_LPS.

-For Mbed API development, the following rules only apply to UART:
+When developing with Mbed API, the following configuration principles apply only to UART:

-.LOW_POWER_RX_ENABLE = DISABLE, XTAL will be automatically selected.
-Setxtal_mode_in_sleep = XTAL_LPS.
+.LOW_POWER_RX_ENABLE = DISABLE, XTAL is automatically selected; need to setxtal_mode_in_sleep = XTAL_LPS.

 Note